Residents are entitled to one hard waste collection per financial year (1 July - 30 June).

 Electrical appliances are dismantled and the different components are sorted.
 Many of the materials, including glass, copper, plastics, metals and precious metals, are recovered for further processing and eventual use in the manufacture of new products.

-Anything that is domestic, plugs into a power point, uses a charger or is powered by battery.
+Small to medium sized items are acceptable, ie domestic items that plug into a power point, use a charger or are powered by battery.

 Unley Works Depot